 Buffett certainly hasn't given up on newspapers—he owns the Richmond Times-Dispatch, within relative shouting distance of the paper he closed.
 But it's easy to see how making the model work can be a challenge in some markets.

 Not everyone's having such bad luck with community papers, though: They're doing OK when you tighten the microscope and focus on tiny papers.
-An Editor and Publisher piece published last month noted that some very small newspapers are doing well—the kind that publish in the types of towns where IGA makes its bread and butter, in fact.
+An Editor and Publisher piece on the topic noted that some very small newspapers are doing well—the kind that publish in the types of towns where IGA makes its bread and butter, in fact.

 Doug Caldwell, the publisher of the Petoskey-News Review in Petoskey, Michigan, notes that the paper holds its own in its community despite competition for readers' time.